 The process for canning is different from my other recipes, and requires sufficient salt and vinegar to keep it preserved safely.
-I’m not an expert on canning, so please refer to the USDA guidelines on canning found at http://nchfp.uga.edu/publications/publications_usda.html .
-Some people have a proper water canner, but I just used my giant pot from my crab cooking set, which incidently is also a turkey deep frying pot.
+I’m not an expert on canning temperatures, so please refer to the USDA guidelines on canning found at http://nchfp.uga.edu/publications/publications_usda.html .
+Some people have a proper water canner, but I just used my giant pot from my crab cooking set, which incidently is also a turkey deep fryer.

-Adding carrots, peppers and coriander are optional, some people make just pure canned tomatoes with dill and spices.
+Adding carrots and peppers are optional, some people make just pure ‘canned’ tomatoes with dill and spices.
 I can’t pass up the opportunity to stuff other vegetables and herbs in the gaps of the jar, seems like such a waste not to!
 The tomatoes have a tendency to split their skins in the heat, so you can prick a small hole in the tomato, using a toothpick or even a fork.
 If you have lots of tomatoes, you can double or triple the recipe easily, but my recipe is just for a single 3 litre jar, which will get me through the winter.

 - tomatoes to fill a 3 litre jar

 - bunch of dill - best with dill flower if available

 - 1 chilli pepper chopped in circle pieces optional

 - 1 paprika pepper chopped in circle pieces optional

 - 1 bell pepper capsicum deseeded and sliced in strips (optional)